 - ¼ teaspoon cayenne pepper

 - Preheat your oven to 400 degrees F. Lightly spray a 2-quart casserole dish with olive oil and set it aside.

 - Heat a large nonstick skillet over medium-high heat.
 Lightly spray it with olive oil.

 - Add the ground beef to the skillet.
-Cook, stirring and breaking up the meat into small pieces, until meat is no longer raw, about 5 minutes.
-Drain the beef if you wish (I sometimes skip this step) and return to the skillet.
+Cook, stirring and breaking up the meat into small pieces, until the meat is no longer raw, about 5 minutes.
+Drain the beef and return it to the skillet.

-- Bake the ground beef casserole until cheese is melted, about 10 minutes.
+- Bake the casserole until the cheese is melted, about 10 minutes.
 Garnish with parsley and serve.